South Florida Bulls volleyball: USF Athletic Hall of Fame

 Two former volleyball players are members of the University of South Florida Athletic Hall of Fame.
 Michelle Collier played from 1998 to 2002, owns seven school records, and has her number 10 jersey hanging from the rafters in The Corral.
 She was inducted in 2011.
 Erika Berggren played from 1993–96 and was named conference player of the year twice.
 She was inducted in 2022.

 Media

-Under the current American Athletic Conference TV deal, all home and in-conference away volleyball games are shown on one of the various ESPN networks or streamed live on ESPN+.
-Live radio broadcasts of games are also available nationwide for free on the Bulls Unlimited digital radio station on TuneIn.
+Under the current American Conference TV deal, all home and in-conference away volleyball games are shown on one of the various ESPN networks or streamed live on ESPN+.
+Live radio broadcasts of games are also available worldwide for free on the Bulls Unlimited digital radio station on TuneIn.